-If you’re a student who faces a dilemma while choosing your IB Subjects, or a parent who wants to understand what your child’s academic path should be, this post will help simplify what may look very complicated on the front – which English paper should you take up?
+Are you a student who is facing the dilemma of which IB subjects to choose?
+Or perhaps a parent who wants to understand what your child’s academic path should be?
+Then this post will help simplify which English paper should you take up.
 IB LangLit or IB Literature?

 But, before that, let’s understand the collective importance of both these subjects.
-Both LangLit’s and Literature’s main aim is to assess and help the student understand the different types of works, fiction and non-fiction, literary and non-literary and how language and its tools/devices are used by the writer to bring meaning and effect.
+Both LangLit’s and Literature’s main aim is to assess and help the student understand the different types of works.
+Be it fiction, and non-fiction or literary and non-literary.
+The subjects also help students with language and its tools/devices are used by the writer to bring meaning and effect.

 In an increasingly fast-paced academic setting where the syllabi are constantly changing and so are the requirements of universities, English as a subject often gets pushed aside as a wonky piece of furniture.
 But that’s not the case at all – it is an extremely valuable asset in your curriculum and fine-tunes the art of communication like no other subject would.
 It also gives huge exposure to prevalent global issues and encourages students to think about their surroundings and be more mindful and thoughtful about them.

-Jumping back to the subjects on hand, let’s understand what each of them offer.
+Jumping back to the subjects on hand, let’s understand what each of them offers.

-This paper includes the studying and analysis of literary texts along with non-literary texts.
-The latter includes advertisements, music lyrics, campaigns, articles, web comics, graphic media, infographics, speeches, letters, journal entries, and many such pieces of writing which have a wealth of information to analyse.
+This paper includes the study and analysis of literary texts along with non-literary texts.
+The latter includes advertisements, music lyrics, campaigns, articles, webcomics, graphic media, infographics, speeches, letters, journal entries, and many other pieces of writing that have a wealth of information to analyze.

 IB Literature, on the other hand, focuses mainly on literary works.
 This includes novels, poetry, short stories, novellas, and drama.
-This paper encourages the student to write their commentary on the prescribed texts and compare them as per the question entails.
+This paper encourages the student to write their commentary on the prescribed texts and compare them as per the question.

 What’s common between the two?